-Ticks and Mosquitoes
+How to Repel Ticks and Mosquitoes

 Ticks and mosquitoes are another serious health risk throughout the summer months as they can transmit infectious diseases like West Nile or Lyme disease.
 There are no vaccines to prevent these diseases so it’s important to take proper precautions to prevent contracting them.
 To protect yourself from ticks and mosquitoes

 - Apply insect repellent spray: Be sure your insect repellent contains the ingredient DEET.

 - Wear long sleeves and long pants if you’re walking through tall grass or woody areas

 - Wear light-colored clothing so you can see ticks more easily

 - Check yourself thoroughly for ticks after being outside

 Whether you’re hiking through the woods or relaxing at the beach, there are serious summer health risks that have dangerous outcomes if not treated properly.
 Be aware of these signs and symptoms and prevent them from happening with these summer safety tips.